 A single glass of milk contains around 80% casein and 20% whey.
 If you were to let milk coagulate, casein would be the curd, while whey would be the liquid.
 This should give you an idea of the differences between how whey and casein are absorbed, which leads us into the main difference between whey and casein – absorption rate.

-According to a study, which examined the differences between whey vs. casein pre and post workout, the results indicated that there were no significant differences between whey vs. casein in regards to performance.
+According to a study, which examined the differences between whey vs. casein pre and post-workout, the results indicated that there were no significant differences between whey vs. casein in regards to performance.
 Both groups experienced significant improvements in body composition, strength, and anaerobic performance when consuming either protein supplement pre- and post-exercise.
 However, no significant effects were observed between groups in changes in any variable [R].

 When Should I Take Whey Protein Vs. Casein Protein?

 With a much slower absorption time, it’s recommended to take casein before bed.
 This will ensure a slow, sustained amino acid delivery, which will slow the rate of protein breakdown.
-Peak amino acid delivery will occur 3-4 hours after ingesting casein, and can take up to 7 hours to completely absorb.
+Peak amino acid delivery will occur 3-4 hours after ingesting casein and can take up to 7 hours to completely absorb.

 Which One Is Better Whey Vs. Casein?

 Both casein and whey are great sources of protein that can help improve athletic performance, increase strength, and optimize exercise recovery.
 Therefore, choosing one over the other won’t produce significantly different results.
-Supplementing whey or casein is extremely beneficial to your overall athletic performance, however more studies comparing the consumption of whey vs casein protein pre- and post-exercise are needed to further determine if and/or how the two protein types differ in promoting hypertrophy and improving anaerobic performance.
+Supplementing whey or casein is extremely beneficial to your overall athletic performance, however, more studies comparing the consumption of whey vs casein protein pre- and post-exercise are needed to further determine if and/or how the two proteins types differ in promoting hypertrophy and improving anaerobic performance.